Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 Lemon Squeezy: the fourth option

-Lemon Squeezy operates the same Merchant of Record model as Paddle, with similar pricing: 5% + $0.50 per transaction (+1.5% for international).
-Acquired by Stripe in 2024, it currently operates independently.
+Lemon Squeezy runs the same MoR model as Paddle at similar pricing: 5% + $0.50 per transaction (+1.5% for international).
+Stripe acquired it in 2024, though it currently operates independently.

 | Feature | Lemon Squeezy vs Paddle |